How a notice of default works

 How long after notice of default until foreclosure?

-The time between notice of default and a foreclosure sale varies by state, depending on local laws.
+The time between a notice of default and a foreclosure sale varies by state and depends on local laws.
 After that period lapses, the lender can pursue foreclosure.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include: